 The analysis takes all of ILUK's expenses into account.
 This includes acquisition, administration, investment management, claims management and overhead expenses.
 The analysis splits the expenses into two categories - acquisition and renewal.
 The renewal expenses are used in the calculation of the Technical Provisions after a further split between per policy/fixed and variable costs has been applied.

-Inflation is applied to renewal expenses and is taken to be the rate implied by the Gilt yield at the valuation date for the duration of the modelled expenses.
+Expense efficiencies are projected for the first three years of the valuation period, such that no inflation is applied - this represents an assumption change since the previous valuation.
+Thereafter, inflation is applied to renewal expenses and is taken to be the rate implied by the Gilt yield at the valuation date for the duration of the modelled expenses.

-Expense assumption 2018 2017
+Expense assumption 2019 2018

-Per policy £60 £23
+Per policy £60 £60

-Variable (% of Funds Under Direction) 4.5bps 7.5bps
+Variable (% of Funds Under Direction) 4.5bps 4.5bps